spences10/scottspence.com/posts/2018/02/27/make-time-for-100doc/index.md

 ### Patience

-Patience is needed, instant gratification doesn’t work here, well at least not for me.
+Patience is needed, instant gratification doesn't work here, well at least not for me.
 This will soon come to light if you start to compare yourself to how other people (your cohorts) are progressing.
 You may start to wonder why you are not progressing as fast as they appear to